bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step7.md

 <br><b>systemd.service</b> It is init system used to bootstrap the user space and to manage system processes after booting.

 <br><b>jupyter and jupyterhub</b> contains all the required configuration to run jupyter and jupyterhub.

+<br><b>rstudio</b> is a free and open-source integrated development environment for R, a programming language for statistical computing and graphics.

+<br><b>rstudioserver</b> is a Linux server application that provides a web browser based interface to the version of R running on the server.

+<br><b>start_rstudioserver.sh</b> file is a service script to start/stop/get-status of the rstudio service.

+<br><b>shinyserver</b> is a back end program, it builds a web server specifically designed to host Shiny apps.

+<br><b>start_shinyserver.sh</b> file is a service script to start/stop/get-status of the shiny service.

 Remove the zip file from the folder<br>
 `rm -rf appconfig.zip`{{execute}}